 5. Consider outside interference that may be impacting your WiFi network performance

-6. Place access points in highly utilized areas within your facility and also consider user flow during configuration
+6. Think about highly utilized areas and user flows within your facility during configuration

 Hire A Wireless Site Survey Company To Perfect Your WiFi

 Made By WiFi has provided successful wireless site surveys for companies large and small in NYC and around the country.
+We relied on our expertise of working on many projects when putting together this wireless site survey checklist and hope you found it useful.
 If you’re experiencing issues with your wireless network or perhaps you are moving or opening an new office and want to setup your wireless network the right way, contact our team for a free wireless network consultation and schedule your site survey today.